NMF-earth/nmf-app/README.md

 [Pierre Bresson](https://github.com/pierrebresson/) - [Theo Lampert](https://github.com/theolampert)

+Have a look [here](https://github.com/NotMyFaultEarth/nmf-app/blob/master/contributing.md) if you want to contribute!

 ### 🏆 Backers

 A big thank you to [Christopher Gwilliams](https://github.com/encima) and the to Phelps family for their amazing contribution to the [Kickstarter](https://www.kickstarter.com/projects/pierrebresson/not-my-fault)!